EtownHighLibrary/etownstorycorps/pages/about.md

 ## About the Collection

+StoryCorps is an organization whose mission is to preserve and share humanity’s stories in order to build connections between people and create a more just and compassionate world.
+StoryCorps allows individuals to record stories, to record interviews with other people, with the intent of helping them connect, understand, and be compassionate towards one another.
+These digital stories are then added not only to StoryCorps’s online archive, but to the Library of Congress for future generations to reference, appreciate, and learn from.

+At the beginning of each semester, students receive the following prompt in their English 100 course:

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata